KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 ```
 ./scripts/get_loco.sh
 ```
-*Hint:* If you cloned the repo you will have to make the script executable first with
+*Hint:* If you cloned the repo you will have to make the script executable first with:
 ```
 chmod +x ./scripts/get_loco.sh
 ```

 After the dataset is downloaded it is ready to be used by an object detection model using the 'MSCOCO' data anotation format.
-However, if needed it can be transformed using the `transform_to_yolo_format.py` (which btw can also be used if you just want to **get rid of the subdirectory structure** the LOCO dataset naturally comes with or if you only want to **convert the anotation format**) \
+However, if needed it can be transformed using the `transform_to_yolo_format.py` (which btw can also be used if you just want to **get rid of the subdirectory structure** the LOCO dataset naturally comes with or if you only want to **convert the anotation format**). \
-For parameter explanation just use
+For parameter explanation just use:
 ```
 python3 ./scripts/transform_to_yolo_format.py --help
 ```
-If you want to use it for further usage with the YOLOv9 model use these parameters
+If you want to use it for further usage with the YOLOv9 model use these parameters:
 ```
 python3 ./scripts/transform_to_yolo_format.py -d ./<path_to_loco_dir> --convert-annotations --convert-images
 ```